-Are Aggressive Driving and Road Rage Actually the Same Things?
+Are Aggressive Driving and Road Rage Actually the Same Thing in Jersey City, NJ?

 Admittedly, driving can be an intimidating experience.
 If it’s not one thing, it’s another.
 Unfortunately, every time you get behind the wheel, you are subject to someone else’s driving habits.
 In some circumstances, the threat may be aggressive driving.
 This in itself can be worrisome.
 However, what happens if road rage contributes to your injuries?

 For starters, let’s begin with some definitions.
 According to the National Highway Traffic Safety Administration (NHTSA), a number of actions constitute aggressive driving.
 Of course, there are the motor vehicle operators who insist on weaving in and out of traffic.
 As a consequence, they may cut you off and cause an unavoidable collision.

 Notwithstanding, other types of driving may be seen as aggressive.
 For example, you may come across a motorcycle rider who rides the white line when the roads are congested.
 Without a doubt, speeding can be viewed as aggressive driving, as can running traffic signals and stops signs.

 The NHTSA has a formal definition for aggressive driving.
 It is “The operation of a motor vehicle in a manner that endangers or is likely to endanger persons or property.”

 Road Rage Can be a Form of Aggressive Driving